Energy-Efficient Multiprocessor Scheduling for Flow Time and Makespan: Total Flow Time Plus Energy

-To bound the performance of \NEQUI, we adopt the potential function by Lam et al.~\cite{LamLeTo08} in the analysis of online speed scaling algorithm for sequential jobs.
-Specifically, we define $n_t(z)$ to be the number of active jobs whose remaining work is at least $z$ at time $t$ under \NEQUI, and define $n_t^*(z)$ to be the number of active jobs whose remaining work is at least $z$ under the optimal.
-The potential function is defined to be
+We first bound the performance of \NEQUI for a set of jobs with arbitrary release time.
+We adopt the potential function proposed by Lam et al.~\cite{LamLeTo08} in the analysis of an online speed scaling algorithm for sequential jobs.
+Specifically, we focus on the $t$-suffix $\jobset(\ra{t})$ of job set $\jobset$ and define $n_t(z)$ to be the number of active jobs whose remaining work is at least $z$ at time $t$ under \NEQUI, i.e., $n_t(z) = \sum_{J_i \in \jobset(t)}[w(J_i(\ra{t})) \ge z]$, where $[x]$ is $1$ if proposition $x$ is true and $0$ otherwise.
+Also, define $n_t^*(z)$ to be the number of active jobs whose remaining work is at least $z$ at time $t$ under the optimal offline algorithm.
+The potential function is then defined as